Nene Valley Railway: Origins

 In 1845, the London and Birmingham Railway (L&BR) company was given parliamentary assent to construct a line from Blisworth in Northamptonshire to Peterborough.
 Completed in 1847, it was Peterborough's first railway line.
 It terminated at Peterborough, later 'Peterborough East' station.

-The line was of little significance until the late 19th century, when the London & North Western Railway (L&NWR), which had absorbed the L&BR, constructed a line via Nassington and King's Cliffe to Seaton, below Welland Viaduct.
+The line was of little significance until the late 19th century, when the London and North Western Railway (L&NWR), which had absorbed the L&BR, constructed a line via Nassington and King's Cliffe to Seaton, below Welland Viaduct.
 This turned Wansford, previously an unimportant village station, into a major junction.
 Its importance increased a few years later when the Great Northern Railway constructed another line via Sutton, Southorpe and Barnack to Stamford, on the Midland Railway line.
 In 1884 the line received a royal visit when the royal family travelled from Peterborough to Barnwell, some 13 mi beyond Wansford, to visit Barnwell Manor, home of the then Duke of Gloucester.
 The station building is now preserved at Wansford station on the NVR, and is known as the Barnwell building.

 Between 1900 and the 1960s, the line formed an important connection from Norwich, Cambridge and eastern England to Northampton and the Midlands.
 The line was generally acknowledged to be a secondary main line and frequently saw large engines such as Black 5s and B1s.
 However, the NVR was one of the last passenger line closures of the Dr Beeching era, services to Northampton and Rugby having ceased in 1964 and 1966 respectively.
 It remained open until 1972 for freight traffic only.